bd-j/prospector/demo/tutorial.rst

 will be constructed.
 The specific model that you choose to construct depends on your data and your scientific question.

-We have to specify a dictionary or list of model parameter specifications (see :doc:`models`).
+We have to specify a dictionary of model parameter specifications (see :doc:`models`).
 Each specification is a dictionary that describes a single parameter.
 We can build the model by adjusting predefined sets of model parameter specifications, stored in the